mace-cream/slurm-test-env/README.md

 1. Install `slurmctld` on manage node and `slurmd` on compute node.
 The version of `slurmctld` and `slurmd` may not be exactly the same, as announced by [slurm official](https://slurm.schedmd.com/troubleshoot.html#network).
    Since Debian 10 has officially packaged 18.8, we just install `slurmd` on Debian 10 using `apt` without compiling from source code.
 However, for Debian 8 the version is only 14.
 Therefore we should compile 19.5 from source code.
 Actually we do the compilation on the board (instead virtual machine) and notice that it is slow process.
 1. The configuration file is generated using [configurator.easy](https://slurm.schedmd.com/configurator.easy.html).
+For our configuration, we use `root` to start
+   `slurmctld`.
+That is, `SlurmUser=root`.
+We use `Cgroup` to track the process; therefore `cgroup.conf` should exist in the same directory of `slurm.conf`on all nodes.

 Available binary for CentOS 7, see [copr](https://copr.fedorainfracloud.org/coprs/cmdntrf/Slurm19-nvml/package/slurm/)